robot-os-docs/robot-os-docs.github.io/docs/_posts/2024-07-28-creating-simple-ros-publisher.markdown

 ```python
 import rclpy
 ```
-This imports the main ROS2 package which is used throughout the code
+This imports the main ROS2 package which is used throughout the code.
+It is synonymous with rospy module from ROS1.

 ```python
 from rclpy.node import Node